X-Men: Deadly Genesis: Other versions

-A one-shot comic published in December 2006, presents an alternate reality where Vulcan, the leader of the X-Men, has become one of the most respected heroes in the world while his brother lives in seclusion after Jean's death at Krakoa.
+A one-shot comic published in December 2006 presents an alternate reality where Vulcan, the leader of the X-Men, has become one of the most respected heroes in the world, while his brother lives in seclusion after Jean's death at Krakoa.
 The official story was that Vulcan found all the X-Men dead and fled from the living island before it exploded.
-Krakoa is still drifting in space where it was found by the Silver Surfer.
-Contained within it were the perfect preserved bodies of all the X-Men, and it is revealed that the original X-Men had not been killed by Krakoa; when attempting to rescue Jean Grey, Vulcan had accidentally incinerated her with his powers, subsequently killing Havok by accident while trying to talk to him, and, in the subsequent panic, went on to kill Angel, Polaris and Iceman, lying to everyone to protect himself.
-In addition, it is implied he had gotten rid of an unknown number of witnesses to his mistakes as an X-Man.
+Krakoa is still drifting in space, where it was found by the Silver Surfer.
+Contained within it were the preserved bodies of the X-Men, and it is revealed that the original X-Men had not been killed by Krakoa; when attempting to rescue Jean Grey, Vulcan had accidentally incinerated her with his powers, subsequently killing Havok by accident while trying to talk to him, and, in the subsequent panic, went on to kill Angel, Polaris, and Iceman, lying to everyone to protect himself.
+In addition, it is implied that he had gotten rid of an unknown number of witnesses to his mistakes as an X-Man.
 With the truth revealed, Darwin shuts down the part of Vulcan's brain that lets him use his powers, and Vulcan is exiled to Krakoa, contained in an energy dome.
 However, to protect the public image of mutants, the official story is that Vulcan has left Earth to be a hero to other worlds.
 At the end, Vulcan is forced to relive that moment when he did what he did, trapped in a time loop by Sway that is programmed to play for him every time he collects food, but says at the end that every time he sees it, he is feeling less and less guilty, privately wondering how long it will take for him to feel nothing.